To Be Or Not To Be A Freelance Online English Teacher?

 Platforms to teach English online

-If you work for a company, they will prescribe which platform you will use to teach your students.
-They might ask you to use Skype or Zoom, or they might have their own interactive classrooms you will need to learn to use.
+If you work for a company, they will prescribe which platform you use to teach your students.
+This could be Skype or Zoom, or they might have their own interactive classrooms you will need to learn to use.
 They will provide you with all the training necessary.

 If you are freelance you can simply choose Skype or Zoom or any other similar platform which is freely available to you and your students.
 If you’re not familiar with it and all its functions, there are tons of tutorials available online to help you.